This post may contain affiliate links.

-There was a brief time-stopped moment while my stomach crunched in fright, then my feet swung off the edge and I was hanging over a pit black as a Mexican night sky.
+There was a brief time-stopped instant while my stomach crunched in fright, then my feet swung off the edge and I was hanging over a pit black as a Mexican night sky.
 As I descended further into the cenote an astonishing world opened up.

 Strange rock formations, stalactites and mottled walls surrounded me.
-Far below were the small dots of people floating on inner tubes.
+Far below were the dots of people floating on inner tubes.
 My fright vanished like a plume of copal smoke.
 And my first coherent thought was that I was going to descend as slowly as possible to make every moment of this cenote Mexico adventure last.

 You can’t dangle in space forever and eventually I hit the water – although ‘hit’ is the wrong word – more like I was captured gently by one of the local Mayan boys whose job it is to catch hapless tourists and deliver them to safety.